Stephen Haley Allen: Judicial service

 Allen was elected as a judge of the Sixth Judicial District of Kansas in November 1890.
-He was defeated in a bid for re-election in 1891, but in 1892 was elected to a six-year term as an associate justice of the Kansas Supreme Court by the combined vote of Democrats and Populists, taking office in January 1893.
+He was defeated in a bid for re-election in 1891, but in 1892 was elected to a six-year term as a justice of the Kansas Supreme Court by the combined vote of Democrats and Populists, taking office in January 1893.
 Allen was the first justice to serve on the court who was not a Republican.

 On the court, Allen dissented from the court's decision in the 1893 case of in re Gunn, in which two rival versions of the Kansas House of Representatives had been organized.
 The majority of the court decided to take jurisdiction of the case, and held the Republican organization to be the legal one.
 Allen's dissent asserted that the court had no jurisdiction over the question.
 Allen was nominated for reelection by both the Populist and Democratic conventions in 1898, but was defeated, along with the balance of the ticket in that election.
 He then returned to the practice of law in Topeka, Kansas.